By Gwyneth K. Shaw

 In addition, preLaw magazine’s field and subject rankings give UC Berkeley Law top marks across a range of disciplines, with an A+ rating for technology, international, criminal, intellectual property, environmental, human rights, and business law.
 Legal technology (with a No. 1 ranking nationally) and racial justice (No. 6) also garnered an A+ rating.
 The school earned an A for employment and public policy law, and an A- for trial advocacy.

-Dean Erwin Chemerinsky is the school’s most-cited scholar and ranks second nationally.
+Dean Erwin Chemerinsky is the school’s most-cited scholar and ranks second nationally, according to the St. Thomas analysis.

 He and six professors were recognized among the most-cited scholars in their fields between 2019 and 2023.
 Professors Khiara M. Bridges, Daniel A. Farber, Ian Haney López, Peter S. Menell, Robert P. Merges, Pamela Samuelson, Steven Davidoff Solomon, and John Yoo round out the most-cited scholars among the faculty.